-My Boy is the powerful No.1 best-selling account of the life, and tragic loss, of the great Philip Lynott of Thin Lizzy, written by his mother Philomena Lynott (with Jackie Hayden).
-The book was first published in 1995, and became a No.1 best-seller in Ireland and was released internationally through Virgin Books.
-This 2011 edition is fully updated to complete the remarkable story of Philomena Lynott’s three children.
-“There were things I couldn’t talk about when the first book was published.
-Now, finally, I can,” Philomena told Hot Press at the time of the launch of the updated book.
-My Boy documents the often harrowing experience of an unmarried mother in England in the late 1940s and early ‘50s, charts the heady days of Thin Lizzy’s rise to international stardom – and the tragic chain of events which ended her son's life – plunging Philomena into a fierce depression from which she only slowly recovered.
+First published in 1995, it quickly rose in popularity and was later released internationally through Virgin Books.
+This 2011 edition is fully updated with the complete story of Philomena Lynott’s three children."There were things I couldn’t talk about when the first book was published.
+Now, finally, I can," Philomena told Hot Press during the 2011 launch.
+My Boy documents the often harrowing experience of an unmarried mother in England in the late 1940s and early ‘50s, the heady days of Thin Lizzy’s rise to international stardom and the tragic chain of events ending her son's life – plunging Philomena into a fierce depression from which she is slowly recovering.

-Also included in this updated edition are interviews with Philomena Lynott’s other children, Philomena and Leslie – the brother and sister Philip never knew he had.
+Also included are interviews with Philomena and Leslie, Philomena Lynott’s other children – the brother and sister Philip never knew he had.

 - An Irish No.1 Bestseller in 1995 and again in 2011

 - Tells the story of a young, unmarried Irish teenager who becomes pregnant in Bermingham in 1948